hydra-billing/homs/README.md

 ### homs installation

-homs is familiar Ruby On Rails 4 application with PostgreSQL backend.
+homs is a familiar Ruby On Rails 4 application with PostgreSQL backend.
 To install it you need _bundler_ and probably _rvm_.

 One of the possible ways of homs installation on Debian Linux is described below.